-Our proposals for the Teddington Direct River Abstraction project have been overseen by RAPID, a consortium of water industry regulators.
-RAPID have implemented a ‘gated’ regulatory process to make sure that all new strategic water supply options are considered in a fair and consistent way, with transparency, and that our customers’ money is spent wisely.
+Our proposals for the Teddington Direct River Abstraction project have been overseen by RAPID, a partnership made up of the three water regulators – Ofwat, the Environment Agency (EA) and the Drinking Water Inspectorate (DWI).
+RAPID have implemented a ‘gated’ regulatory process which includes regular checkpoints to make sure that all new strategic water supply options are considered in a fair and consistent way, with transparency, and that our customers’ money is spent wisely.

 We're listening to concerns raised by local communities about the perceived public health and environmental impacts of the project.

-This is our first project specific consultation, and as it is developed further, there will be more opportunities for you to share your views before we apply for consent to build.
+We recently held a public consultation on potential site options for the proposed new pipeline route.
+This was our first site-specific consultation for this project and there will be other opportunities for you to share your views to help shape the proposals before we apply for consent to build.